canadaclub/canadaclub.github.io/index.md

 # Next events

--  23 November Luncheon Beaulieu
 -  09 December Club Christmas Dinner
+-  AGM, date to be announced

 # New to Bern?